Accessibility Tools

-Led by Ars Electronica, European Digital Deal is promoted by a network of 13 cultural European organizations, of which Sineglossa is the Italian partner.
+Led by Ars Electronica, European Digital Deal is a three-year project run by a network of 13 cultural European organizations, of which Sineglossa is the Italian partner.

-Through a myriad of programs running from January 2023 to December 2025, we want to set up a new kind of public forum where cultural institutions, artists, researchers, and educators gather to reflect on what a deal that safeguards democratic values in the digital realm might look like, and the role they can play in shaping it.
+Through a myriad of programs running from January 2023 to December 2025, European Digital Deal will be a new kind of public forum where cultural institutions, artists, researchers, and educators gather to reflect on what a deal that safeguards democratic values in the digital realm might look like, and the role they can play in shaping it.

 The call for artists offers 12 residencies, including one promoted by Sineglossa in collaboration with Fondazione Bruno Kessler and Cineca Visit Lab, at the Tecnopolo Data Valley Hub in Bologna.